9 Children’s Books to Start the Conversation Around Race and Prejudice

 Recommended for children ages 8-11.

-From a young age, little minds are taught to embrace individuality and celebrate uniqueness.
-By starting the dialogue around race, culture, and prejudice early, mamas can teach awareness, compassion, and gratitude for the differences that color our world, and our babes will be better for it.
+By starting the dialogue around race, culture, and prejudice early, mamas can teach awareness, compassion, and gratitude for human beings.